plugpress-io/cf7-styler-for-divi/readme.txt

 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-The Contact Form Styler for Divi enables you to style Contact Form 7, Gravity Forms, and Fluent Forms directly within the Divi Builder.
+The Divi Form Styler enables you to style Contact Form 7, Gravity Forms, and Fluent Forms directly within the Divi Builder.

 == Description ==

-<strong>CONTACT FORM STYLER: THE ULTIMATE SOLUTION FOR STYLING YOUR CONTACT FORMS</strong>
+<strong>Divi Form Styler: THE ULTIMATE SOLUTION FOR STYLING YOUR CONTACT FORMS</strong>

-Transform your form design experience with the Contact Form Styler for Divi Builder.
+Transform your form design experience with the Divi Form Styler for Divi Builder.
 Say goodbye to wrestling with shortcodes and limited customization options.
 Integrating and styling Contact Form 7, Gravity Forms, or Fluent Forms becomes effortless with our dedicated modules.

 Most helpful links
 <ul>